 - Patients in Labor & Delivery (includes a doula)

 - Pediatric patients

 - Patients in imminent end-of-life situations

 Requests for support person visitation are only approved after a clinical assessment of the patient has determined that the visit is medically necessary.
-We understand that this is a challenging situation and appreciate your understanding.

 For all approved visitation: